Crossings Christian School

 Crossings Christian School is a private Christian school that serves approximately 1100 students in the greater Oklahoma City, Oklahoma area.
 The school is divided into four divisions: Crossings Upper School, Crossings Middle School, Crossings Lower School, and Crossings Early Childhood.

 History

 Crossings Christian School was founded in 2000 as a ministry of Crossings Community Church, with 39 preschool students.
-Today, it is one of the largest private schools in the Oklahoma City metro with over 1,115 students in preschool through twelfth grade.
+It is financially and administratively separate from the church.